flyteorg/flyte/rsts/concepts/schedules.rst

 | @hourly                | Run once an hour, beginning of hour        | 0 * * * *     |
 +------------------------+--------------------------------------------+---------------+

-The string field of the schedule should be populated. :ref:`Here <cookbook:_cron_schedule>` is an example.
+The string field of the schedule should be populated. :ref:`Here <cookbook:Cron Schedules>` is an example.

 Cron schedules